 The stage area between the curtain and orchestra pit.

-A technique where an actor performs a line to him or herself that is intended to be heard by the audience but not by other characters onstage.
+A line said to the audience that is not intended to be heard by the other character.

 A type of staging where the audience sits on either side of the stage.